 Christine is active in many professional associations for language educators and co-directs the local site of the California World Language Project, which provides professional development for language educators throughout northern California.
 In 2007, she was highly honored as National Language Teacher of the Year by the American Council on the Teaching of Foreign Languages, and recently completed a 4 year appointment to the California Curriculum Commission, an advisory body to the State Board of Education.
 When she has time, Christine enjoys cooking and spending time with her cats.

-She is also a business owner: Melissa and husband Scott bought Tim’s Band Instrument Service several years ago and she works part-time in the business.
-Despite all the professional demands on her time, Melissa has been known to describe herself as principal taxi driver and social secretary to her “adorable, complicated, rewarding kids” and an “equally adorable Golden Retriever”.
+She is also a business owner: Melissa and husband Scott bought Tim’s Music in 2005 and she works part-time in the business.
 Besides Chanteuses, Melissa has sung with the Sacramento Chamber Singers and The Mark Clark Chorale.
 She likes reading, attending shows, time with friends and family, and outings in Tahoe and Bodega Bay.

 Education has been the other constant in Athol’s life.
 She graduated from Hoover High School and summa cum laude from CSU, Fresno with a BA in English.
 She also holds a Masters in Administrative Services from Pepperdine University.
 After 22 years of teaching high school English and another 6 as a high school administrator, Athol served as Principal of Newbury Park High School in Ventura County for eight years.
 One of her favorite things to do as Principal was to sneak out of the office and visit the choir classes to sing for a few minutes.
 She was honored when students asked her to join with them and alumni at performances or to sing the National Anthem at school events.
 During her tenure at the school, both the choral and instrumental programs grew to include: Chamber Singers, Concert Choir, Women’s Choir, Marching Band, Concert Band, two levels of Jazz Band, Wind Ensemble, Beginning Strings, and Orchestra – all in spite of severe budget cuts.